phptuts/codingwithnoah/arduino-blockly/lesson-12-rgb-led-challenges/index.md

 ![LED RGB](/images/arduino-block/lesson-12/challenge-1.gif)

-b) Make a loop that will make the led go from off to dark green.
-Make another loop below it that will it back to off.
-Don't worry about making something really cool just have fun with loops.
+b) Use loops to make cool patterns with the LED.
+Don't worry about making it fresh.
+You can loop from 0 255 or anywhere in between.
+Use the "i" variable created with the loop to control the color values.

 ![LED RGB](/images/arduino-block/lesson-12/challenge-2.gif)

 ## String Parsing Block

-This block allows to treat a string value like an array.
-Let's look at simple example, clear all the blocks from the screen.
+This block allows you to treat a string value as an array.
+Let's look at a simple example, delete all the blocks from the screen.

 1) Create a string variable called "Color Text" and set it equal to 105-0-150.